 It's a big decision to adopt a cat.
-But with thousands of cats and kittens across the country waiting to be adopted the love and rewards you'll get in return are immense.
+But with thousands of cats and kittens across the country waiting to be adopted from shelters, the love and rewards you'll get in return are immense.

 How to adopt a cat